awsdocs/aws-parallelcluster-user-guide/doc_source/pcluster-v3.md

 `pcluster` is the primary AWS ParallelCluster CLI command\.
 You use `pcluster` to launch and manage HPC clusters in the AWS Cloud\.

+To use `pcluster`, you must have an IAM role with the [permissions](iam-roles-in-parallelcluster-v3.md#iam-roles-in-parallelcluster-v3-example-user-policies) required to run it\.

 ```
 pcluster [-h]
 ```